Configuring GCP as an OIDC Identity Provider

 Under the Credentials tab, click Create credentials > OAuth client ID.

 Click Create and record the client ID and client secret generated.
-You will enter these values as your Relying Party OAuth Client ID and Relying Party OAuth Client Secret in the SSO Operator Dashboard in Set Up OIDC Identity Provider in SSO below.
+You enter these values as your Relying Party OAuth Client ID and Relying Party OAuth Client Secret in the SSO Operator Dashboard in Set Up OIDC Identity Provider in Single Sign‑On below.

 Click Fetch Scopes.